When India's second COVID wave crashed into the spring of 2021, the numbers alone were hard to absorb.

 That last point matters.

-As IsraAID later argued, simply shipping in equipment was not enough.
+As IsraAID later argued, shipping in equipment was not enough.
 Building with local installation, local training, and local maintenance mattered more than short-lived spectacle.

 SmartAID worked the logistics side